andrewatts85/wp-notes/notes/how-to-setup-search-logic-thats-aware-of-relationships.md

     }

     $programRelationshipQuery = new WP_Query(array(
-      // use 'post_type' => array('professor', 'event') for multiple post-types and create another if block for each post-type in the while loop
+      // use 'post_type' => array('professor', 'event') for multiple post-types and create another if block for each post-type in the while loop.
+      // You would just grab the above if block for event and add it to the while loop below.
-      'post_type' => 'professor',
+      // Dont forget to remove duplicates for each post-type 'post_type' => 'professor',
       // you can search based on a value of a custom field with meta_query
       // you can string together multiple filters with each nested array which will be nested in the outer array